shubhamsb22/BiddingApplication/README.md

 * Assumptions:

-1. In case of exceptions occured, Bad Gateway Response would be sent.
+1. In case of exceptions, Bad Gateway Response would be sent.